 10.2 Form.
 Each policy shall provide that it cannot be canceled by either the insured or the insurance company until after ten (10) days’ prior written notice is first given to each Owner.
 All policies of insurance shall provide that the insurance thereunder shall be invalidated or suspended only in respect to the interest of any particular Owner guilty of breach of warranty, act, omission, negligence or noncompliance with any provision of such policy, including payment of the insurance premium applicable to that Owner’s interest or who permits or fails to prevent the happening of any event, whether occurring before or after a loss, which under the provisions of such policy would otherwise invalidate or suspend the entire policy.
 All policies of insurance shall provide further that the insurance under such policy as to the interest of all other insured Owners not guilty of any such act or omission, shall not be invalidated or suspended and shall remain in full force and effect.

-Public liability and property damage insurance shall name Declarant and the Association as the insured, with the Association as trustee for the Owners, and shall protect each Owner against liability for acts of the Association in connection with the ownership, operation, maintenance or other use of the Common Areas.
+Public liability and property damage insurance shall name the Association as the insured, with the Association as trustee for the Owners, and shall protect each Owner against liability for acts of the Association in connection with the ownership, operation, maintenance, or other use of the Common Areas.

 10.3 Insurance Proceeds.
 The Association shall receive the proceeds of any casualty insurance payments received under policies obtained and maintained by the Association pursuant to Article 10.

 10.4 Owner’s Own Insurance.
-Each Owner shall be responsible for obtaining and maintaining insurance coverage for such Owner’s general liability with respect to his or her Unit, any personal property located within such Unit, and the increased value (if any) of any betterments and/or alterations made to such Owner’s Unit above those improvements used to establish the replacement value for such Owner’s Unit.
+Each Owner shall be responsible for obtaining and maintaining insurance coverage for such Owner’s general liability with respect to his or her Unit (as defined in Section 2.19), any personal property located within such Unit, and the increased value (if any) of any betterments and/or alterations made to such Owner’s Unit above those improvements used to establish the replacement value for such Owner’s Unit.
 Any Owner or occupant may obtain and maintain in force such insurance in addition to that provided by the Association pursuant to this Declaration as that Owner or occupant may determine, subject to the provisions hereof, and provided that no Owner or occupant may at any time purchase individual policies of insurance against loss covered by the insurance to be maintained by the Association pursuant to this Declaration.
 In the event any Owner of occupant violates this provision, any diminution in insurance proceeds resulting from the existence of such other insurance shall be chargeable to the Owner who acquired or whose occupant acquired such other insurance, who shall be liable to the Association to the extent of any diminution and/or loss or proceeds.

 ARTICLE 11.
 CASUALTY, DAMAGE OR DESTRUCTION.